CLNelson1993/ChristmasLED/README.md

 For this sprint I focused primarily on getting index.html and ChristmasLEDController.java to work together.
 As of now I have managed to make an on and off button that tells you via notification if the command was successful.
 In the very near future I hope to have an index page that gives the user way more buttons that execute different animations as well as a way to adjust brightness & color in certain cases.

+HTML built using Boot Strap.
+Boot Strap is great because it makes web pages look nice on all devices.

 WHAT I CURRENTLY HAVE:
 ![img.png](img.png)